 Understanding the Role and the Benefits of Affiliate Marketing

-Affiliate marketing gets a bad rap.
+Affiliate marketing gets a bad rap many should know the benefits of affiliate marketing.
 Some people think it’s a business strategy that empowers robot-crawling ads to surreptitiously mine people’s Internet history through the placement of annoying banner ads.
 In actuality, affiliate marketing is transparent and so well regarded that millions of people use it to make money and help consumers find the products they’re looking for.

 According to the most recent AffStat Report, 51.3 percent of affiliate marketers earn anywhere from $5,000 to more than $500,000.